nomar-salom/Training-Ground/README.md

 Arturo Cardenal - Score and UI

 ## Game Description
 Training Ground is a first person shooting game where you will go through a course as fast as you can while also shooting targets that will move and pop up.
-How well you do in the game is determined by the time in which you complete the course, but with how many targets missed effecting your score.
-There will also be enemies that shoot back at you.
+How well you do in the game is determined by the time in which you complete the course, but with how many targets missed affecting your score.
+Be careful of the enemy at the end of the course!

 ## Key Goals:
 - Movement